aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-signature-to-image/_index.md

 ---
-title: "Draw Image on Canvas – Add a Signature with Aspose.PSD for Java"
+title: "Add Signature to Image – Draw Image on Canvas with Aspose.PSD for Java"
 linktitle: "Add a Signature to an Image"
 second_title: "Aspose.PSD Java API"
-description: "Learn how to draw image on canvas and overlay a signature in Java using Aspose.PSD.
-Follow this step‑by‑step java image processing tutorial and save the result as PNG."
+description: "Learn how to add signature to image by drawing an image on canvas with Aspose.PSD for Java.
+This java image processing tutorial shows how to save image as PNG and overlay graphics."
 weight: 13
 url: /java/advanced-image-effects/add-signature-to-image/
-date: 2025-12-02
+date: 2026-04-28
+keywords:
+- add signature to image
+- draw image on canvas
+- save image as png
+- java image processing
+- add watermark java
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Draw Image on Canvas – Add a Signature with Aspose.PSD for Java
+# Add Signature to Image – Draw Image on Canvas with Aspose.PSD for Java

 ## Introduction

-Adding a handwritten or digital signature to a picture is a frequent requirement for contracts, invoices, or any document that needs proof of authenticity.
-With **Aspose.PSD for Java** you can **draw image on canvas** and treat the signature as just another overlay layer.
-In this **java image processing tutorial** we’ll walk through the entire workflow—from loading the base picture and the signature file, to initializing graphics, drawing the overlay, and finally **save image png java**‑style.
+Adding a handwritten or digital **add signature to image** is a common requirement for contracts, invoices, or any document that needs proof of authenticity.
+In this tutorial you’ll see how Aspose.PSD for Java lets you **draw image on canvas** and treat the signature as just another overlay layer.
+We’ll walk through loading the base picture, loading the signature file, initializing a graphics context, drawing the overlay, and finally **save image as PNG**.
+By the end you’ll have a reusable pattern for any **java image processing** scenario, whether it’s a signature, watermark, or logo.

 ## Quick Answers
 - **What does “draw image on canvas” mean?** It refers to rendering one image onto another using the `Graphics` class.